 This treatment has several different drug options.
 Your Doctor will suggest the most appropriate treatment for you.
 IUI treatment requires blood tests and ultrasound scans to predict ovulation and timing of insemination.

 An IUI is performed by threading a very thin flexible catheter through the cervix and injecting washed sperm directly into the uterus.
-The whole process doesn’t take very long – it usually only requires the insertion of a speculum and then the catheter, a process that may take a couple of minutes.
-Sometimes when the cervix is hard to reach a tenaculum (forceps) is used to hold the cervix, which makes the process a bit more uncomfortable.
+The whole process does not take very long – it usually only requires the insertion of a speculum and then the catheter, a process that may take a couple of minutes.